In the green room of life

 On hold.
 Waiting for the New Year to start like a guest waiting in a studio’s ‘green room’ before going on air to a talk show or some other live event, with an audience, and floor directors and a host to greet your arrival.
 And snacks.

-2020 began for me as I fell asleep at about 11:43 on the red lettered clock display and the distant sound of fireworks.
+2020 began for me as I fell asleep at about 11:43 pm on the red digits of the clock display and the distant sound of fireworks.
 I believe I was smiling.
-It was a good day.
+It had been a good day.

 I woke to a new white light regimen.
 I turned on the unit, as suggested, within 30 minutes of opening my eyes.
-Day 2 of that, we’ll see if it helps with energy but for now the sun shone outside my window and called to me after a heavy day and night of rain in Vancouver.
-The white light glowed from its corner of the counter as I prepped salads for the day’s eating and cooking soups for the week ahead.
+Day 2 of that.
+We’ll see if it boosts my energy but for now the sun shone outside my window and called to me after a heavy day and night of rain in Vancouver.
+The white lit screen glowed from its corner on the counter as I prepped salads for the day’s eating and cooked soups for the week ahead.
 All healthy choices.
 I turned my attention to cleaning out my cupboards to make room for healthy habits as I believed that would ‘bake’ success into my routine, so I set up my environment to support that.

 There was a walk up hill.
 No easy feat for me on some days.
 Had to scope out Whole Foods and the upcoming 25% off supplements sale.
 Purchased of a snack from the hot buffet ‘breakfast by weight bar’.
 Just to have a nibble with their free filtered, hot water today, and reading of a book by Achity on escaping the work or life you have now to craft a living with creative fulfillment.

-A walk back on all the sunny sides of the most level streets.
-Work at home, completely ignoring the lifetime of photos I had spread out from baby days to my Boomer seniority – still waiting for the completion of phase one – culling and categorizing.
+A walk back on only the sunny sides of the most level streets.
+Work at home, completely ignoring the lifetime of photos I had spread out from baby days to my Boomer seniority – still waiting for the completion of phase one – the culling and the categorizing.

 Writing.
 Phone calls.
 Even a brief connection to granddaughters playing in their rec room in a snowy American state with their holiday gifts.
 A good effort for a slow sunny holiday Wednesday.
 Tea with a new friend who talks fast and never runs out of something interesting to ask or answer.

-A reminder from Facebook about birthday wishes I can now send.
+A reminder from Facebook about birthday wishes now due.
 Done.
 Done and oh my.
 Dead and done.
 The third notice went to Scott’s page.
-His last post was about a massive panic attack, and how could he to stop it.
-Dated this day one year ago.
+In his last post he wrote about a massive panic attack, and asked us how could he to stop it.
+It was dated this day one year ago.
 He passed the next day, Jan 2.

-The day closes with some shock and a sweet remembrance of a good soul, a far away FB friend, an acquaintance really, and reflection on both past and future.
+Some shock and a sweet remembrance of a good soul ends this day.
+A far away FB friend, an acquaintance really led me to reflect on both past and future.
 Gratitude for this moment in the present.